 If you are not confident that you’ve mastered the art of workflow visualization, I suggest you stick to the end.
 What awaits you in the next paragraphs will help you gain a better understanding of what a task board is, why you need it, what types of boards are available and how you can make the most of them.

-What is a Task Board?
+What Is a Task Board?

 As vague as is may sound, the most simple explanation of a task board is a “board where you visualize all your tasks”.
 It can be as basic as a plain whiteboard with a list of items that you want to complete or a complex digital Kanban board integrated with multiple other platforms.

 Why do I say Kanban board?
 Because the majority of task boards that you can find available are very similar in structure to the ones used in Kanban, consisting of multiple columns that represent different steps that an assignment must pass to be completed.
+However, keep in mind that there’s still a significant difference between them.

 Why Do You Need a Task Board?